 - 1. Make a report to local law enforcement and/or state police. - 2.
 Have disclosures of domestic violence, dating violence, stalking, and sexual assault treated seriously. - 3.
 Make a decision about whether or not to disclose a crime or violation and participate in the judicial or conduct process and/or criminal justice process free from pressure by Colgate. - 4.
 Participate in a process that is fair, impartial, and provides adequate notice and a meaningful opportunity to be heard. - 5.
 Be treated with dignity and to receive from the institution courteous, fair, and respectful health care and counseling services, where available. - 6.
 Be free from any suggestion that the reporting individual is at fault when these crimes and violations are committed, or should have acted in a different manner to avoid such crimes or violations. - 7.
 Describe the incident to as few institution representatives as practicable and not be required to unnecessarily repeat a description of the incident. - 8.
-Be protected from retaliation by Colgate, any student, the accused and/or the respondent, and/or their friends, family, and acquaintances within the jurisdiction of the University. - 9.
+Be protected from retaliation by Colgate, any student, the accused and/or the responding individual, and/or their friends, family, and acquaintances within the jurisdiction of the university. - 9.
 Access to at least one level of appeal of a determination. - 10.
-Be accompanied by an adviser of choice who may assist and advise a complainant, accused, or respondent throughout the judicial or conduct process, including during all meetings and hearings related to such process. - 11.
+Be accompanied by an advisor of choice who may assist and advise a reporting individual, accused, or responding individual throughout the judicial or conduct process including during all meetings and hearings related to such process. - 11.
 Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or judicial or conduct process of Colgate. - 12.
-Be treated with respect by University officials. - 13.
+Be treated with respect by university officials. - 13.
 Experience a safe living, educational, and work environment. - 14.
-Decline to have an allegation resolved through conflict resolution procedures. - 15.
-Receive amnesty for minor student misconduct (such as minor alcohol violations) that is ancillary to the incident. - 16.
-Attend in person or via speakerphone or videoconference any hearing and to be situated in a different room from the respondent during the hearing if so desired. - 17.
+Refuse to have an allegation resolved through conflict resolution procedures. - 15.
+Have the reporting party receive amnesty for minor student misconduct (such as minor alcohol violations) that is ancillary to the incident. - 16.
+Attend in person or via speakerphone or videoconference any hearing and to be shielded, to the extent practicable, from the other party during the hearing if so desired. - 17.
 Receive written notification of the outcome/resolution of the complaint, including a statement detailing the factual findings and the rationale for the determination and for the sanction imposed.